 Ah, my trip to the Philippines has finally arrived.
-To say that I have been excited for this trip is an understatement.
+To say that I have been excited about this trip is an understatement.
 Although I have been abroad for over three years now, I haven’t been to a new country in over a year!
 Disappointing!
 I’m obviously a little too comfortable in Thailand and it’s been nice chilling in Krabi and having an actual home.
 BUT!
 Time to adventure again.
 So, I set off with my friend Eric.
 After a few days in Kuala Lumpur, we flew in to Cebu to start us off.

 As we are waiting in the immigration line, I notice the sign that says you need to show proof of onward travel.
 In other words, you need to show your flight out of the country.
 I didn’t have it because I wasn’t sure what airport I wanted to fly out of, maybe I would be in another area and would find a cheaper flight back?
 Maybe I would like the Philippines and decide to extend my tourist visa for longer?
 I hoped I wouldn’t have any trouble, and I actually checked online to see if it REALLY was a requirement before I came.
 Everywhere I checked seemed to point out that it wasn’t a big deal to have it or not.
 I didn’t worry.
 Thailand has the same “rule” too, but it’s rarely enforced.

 As I approach the immigration officer, he asks me the purpose of my visit and for my onward flight.
 I explain to him I’m not sure where I will be, so I didn’t book one yet.
 I smelled trouble, and sure enough, he had to take me to his supervisor to discuss my issue.